intershop/custom-partner-devops/README.md

         registry: "exampleacr.io"
 ```

-**INFO:** The individual `type` values must be unique and are required for proper identification in the CD process.

 ### Using `ciConfigJson` (JSON String Format)

 This parameter allows passing the same configuration as a JSON string, which is useful for dynamically generated configurations.
 If both `ciConfig` and `ciConfigJson` are provided, `ciConfigJson` takes precedence.